lunanerdderg/MLA-on-Linux.github.io/README.md

 # Licenses

 Everything on these webpages and in this repository ***except for the screenshots, [fonts](#fonts), Microsoft Word logo, LibreOffice Writer logo, and Winboat logo*** are created by me and under the Attribution-NonCommercial-ShareAlike 4.0 International license.
 (Screenshots were taken by me, but I did not create the programs they depict.
-All text was written by me except licenses, the home icon was created by me, and the A4 vs. US Letter comparison graphic was created by me.)
+All html docs and CSS docs were written by me, the home icon was created by me, and the A4 vs. US Letter comparison graphic was created by me.)

 *This is a simplified, non-comprehensive guide to the Attribution-NonCommercial-ShareAlike 4.0 International license, and should not be taken as legal advice.
 Please consult a lawyer before taking any action.*